An Oral Cancer Screening Could Save Your Life

 During an oral cancer screening, Dr. Berger and Dr. Crockett will examine areas of your head and neck, searching for suspicious lumps that could indicate cancer.
 Using a light, mirror, and gauze pads, he will thoroughly evaluate your lips, inner cheeks, all surfaces of the tongue, floor and roof of the mouth, and tonsils.

 In addition, he will note any skin lesions, swelling, masses, or asymmetry of your face.
 Even the sound of your voice will be considered part of the professional oral cancer screening, since an unusually raspy or hoarse voice could be indicative of a more serious problem.

-Dr. Berger strongly believes in self-examination.
-When you brush and floss your teeth, he recommends that you become familiar with your mouth so that you can identify any changes as they occur.
+We strongly believe in self-examination.
+When you brush and floss your teeth, we recommend that you become familiar with your mouth so that you can identify any changes as they occur.
 We recommend periodically examining your soft oral tissues, including your tongue’s underside, for lesions.

 Some lesions mimic oral cancer, but are non-cancerous.
 A professional exam is the only way to know for sure.